Christian-Me/healthy-indoors-project/readme.md

 As mentioned above this project can only be a small part in fighting against the covid-19 pandemic.
 Other measures might be more effective but I have a strong believe that there isn't a single solution but many small actions can help flattening the second curve as it is already rolling in.

-Feel free to contact me.
+Feel free to contact me (cmeinert@gmx.net) or use a github issue to enable others to participate.